-Pabassinas are a typical Sardinian recipe, traditionally prepared for All Saints’ Day, which was once known as Sa Festa de Is Animas in Sardinia.
-The preparation varies depending on the region; the one I propose is made with sapa, a syrup derived from grape must, and is therefore a typical recipe from the southern part of Sardinia.
-However, all versions can now be found in any corner of the island.
-They are cookies made with a very crumbly shortcrust pastry, rich in dried fruits, raisins, almonds, and walnuts, in abundant quantities to make them delicious.
+Pabassinas are a traditional Sardinian recipe, always prepared for the All Saints’ Day festivities, which once represented Sa Festa de Is Animas in Sardinia.
+Its preparation varies depending on the area, and the one I propose is made with sapa, a syrup derived from grape must and is therefore a typical recipe of the southern Sardinia area, although now all versions can be found in any corner of the island.
+They are cookies made with a very crumbly shortcrust pastry, rich in dried fruits, raisins, almonds, walnuts, in abundant quantities to make these sweets delicious.

 - Difficulty: Very Easy